TillWenke/energy-grid-finnland/README.md

 "The focus on this project is utilizing a graph theoretical approach coupled with public geospatial information to inform power systems engineers and in turn policy makers, on how the power distribution system can be improved."

+#Main contribution:
+Building a representation of the Finnish power grid as a graph including power lines and producers (power plants) and consumers (municipalities) with their annular energy production/ consumption data >>> graph_preparation/grid.json

+Contraction/ Collapsing this graph to only include producer/ consumer nodes and no intermediate nodes (links between power lines) and modify it to run "max flow min cut" algorithm on it >>> graph_preparation/grid_contracted_units.json